Review

 There’s an obvious, and neatly so, nod to Silent Hill too, outside the obvious and clever use of a torch.
 Within the game there are portals that take you to an alternative dimension of the hospital.
 A darker, worn down and rusty dimension.
 Bringing back the swaps between reality and the other world in the SH series.
 I’m glad these portals never go overboard though, with the entire hospital available, just small segments.
 They never overstay their welcome and it’s cool to see the unsettling, darker versions of familiar rooms.

 The balancing act of being heavily inspired and playing on the strings of nostalgia is a tricky one.
-Tormented Souls heavily leans towards nostalgia and without the experience of the old RE and SH games, I’m guessing newcomers may be put off by its basic gameplay mechanics and key-unlocking layout.
+Tormented Souls heavily leans towards nostalgia and without the experience of the old RE and SH games.
+I’m guessing newcomers may be put off by its basic gameplay mechanics and key-unlocking layout.
 However, it’s a neat way to try the experience of RE and SH in modern times, and if it sparks your interest the transition over to the old classics shouldn’t be so steep of a learning curve!

 Would I recommend it over the HD version of REmake for newcomers to the genre though?
 No, the latter has more difficulty options and doesn’t rely so much on the player knowing the genre prior to playing.
 Puzzles are simpler in REmake too.

-So, it’s definitely a title for old-school horror fans.
+It’s definitely a title for old-school horror fans.
 While at the same time I must stress that it holds a candle of its own too.
 I never felt it became too much of a RE and SH tribute.
 The stories and atmosphere in all these games are different from each other.
 I did enjoy all the nods to the old titles, but for someone unaware they don’t feel they're missing any references.

 Overall, I thoroughly enjoyed my playthrough.
 The story is simply presented but captivating enough to keep me excited.
 The real star of the show here though, is the setting and look of the game.
 Eagerly you want to explore more of the hospital, it's one of the few games that successfully recaptures the atmosphere of the Spencer mansion from the first Resident Evil.